Pellinaati Pramanalu

 Pellinaati Pramanalu is a 1958 Indian Telugu-language comedy drama film, produced and directed by K. V. Reddy.
 It stars Akkineni Nageswara Rao and Jamuna, with music composed by Ghantasala.
 The film was simultaneously made in Tamil as Vaazhkai Oppandham with a slightly different cast that released the following year.

 The Telugu version was released on 12 December 1958 and the Tamil film on 4 September 1959.
-The Telugu version had an above average run at the box-office while the Tamil film fared average but recovered its money through pre-selling.
+The Telugu version had an above-average run at the box office while the Tamil film fared averagely but recovered its money through pre-selling.
 At the 6th National Film Awards, Pellinaati Pramanalu won the Best Feature Film in Telugu award.

 Plot

-The film begins in a village where Rao Bahadur Bhimasena Rao is the headman, who always carries a confab at his residence.
-He has a son, Pratap, who is in Army service, and a benevolent daughter, Rukmini.
-Bhimasena Rao is currently seeking for a fine match for Rukmini.
+The film begins in a village where Rao Bahadur Bhimasena Rao is the headman, who always holds a confab at his residence.
+He has a son, Pratap, who has enlisted in the army, and a benevolent daughter, Rukmini.
+Bhimasena Rao is currently seeking a suitable match for Rukmini.
 Once, he needed a cook and called his friend Salahala Rao in Madras.
-Salahala Rao, an intellectual folly, who resides with his wife Anuradhamma.
+Salahala Rao, an intellectual fool, resides with his wife Anuradhamma.
 He works as a manager in a cosmetics company owned by RP Nanda.
-The couple cares for their distinct relative, Krishna Rao, an unemployed graduate, and considers him the perfect one for Rukmini.
-According to Salahala Rao's advice, Krishna Rao walks to the village.
-But fallaciously, he is mistaken for the cook.
-Following this, Krishna Rao and Rukmini endear, and Salahala Rao forwards bridal connections to Bhimasena Rao.
+The couple cares for their distant relative, Krishna Rao, an unemployed graduate, and considers him the perfect one for Rukmini.
+According to Salahala Rao's advice, Krishna Rao goes to the village.
+But mistakenly, he is mistaken for the cook.
+Following this, Krishna Rao and Rukmini fall in love, and Salahala Rao proposes a marriage alliance to Bhimasena Rao.
 However, he is slightly opposed to it because of Krishna Rao's status.
-Then Pratap arrives and convinces his father, stating Krishna Rao's goodness, who is his close mate.
+Then Pratap arrives and convinces his father, stating Krishna Rao's goodness, as he is his close friend.

-Soon, they perform the wedlock in a social form via the leader, who pledges the pair not to betray each other.
-Subsequently, Krishna Rao gains a job and credence at RP Nanda's company, on the word of Salahala Rao.
-After 7 years, Krishna Rao and Rukmini are blessed with 3 children.
-Rukmini is preoccupied with household tasks, which fed up Krishna Rao.
-Radha is a zealous girl appointed as a typist whom Krishna Rao continuously admonishes for her crazy deportment.
-Ergo, Radha affirms to teach him a lesson by extracting his lubricity.
+Soon, they get married in a social ceremony led by a leader, who pledges the pair not to betray each other.
+Subsequently, Krishna Rao gains a job and credibility at RP Nanda's company, on the word of Salahala Rao.
+After 7 years, Krishna Rao and Rukmini are blessed with three children.
+Rukmini is preoccupied with household tasks, which makes Krishna Rao fed up.
+Radha is a zealous girl appointed as a typist whom Krishna Rao continuously admonishes for her erratic deportment.
+Therefore, Radha determines to teach him a lesson by exposing his lust.
 At that same time, Rukmini proceeds to their village when Radha entices Krishna Rao.
-Ultimately, he falls into it, and the leader haunts him at every level of his frenzy, but he resigns it.
-Discerning it, Salahala Rao retrieves Rukmini, but Krishna Rao tactically gets along and plays.
-Thus, he anonymously notifies Pratap, who lands and enrages, spotting Krishna Rao's double game but is inept for his sister.
-Hence, he moves to Radha to bribe her when she replies smartly.
+Ultimately, he falls into it, and the leader pursues him at every stage of his infatuation, but he rejects it.
+Learning this, Salahala Rao brings back Rukmini, but Krishna Rao tactically plays along.
+Thus, he anonymously notifies Pratap, who arrives and becomes enraged, spotting Krishna Rao's double game but is powerless to help his sister.
+Hence, he goes to Radha to bribe her when she replies cleverly.